johnholdun/activitypub-server/README.md

 ### Authentication

 The API endpoints are all hard-coded for a local user named `john`.
 Authentication is out of scope for this project, but maybe adopting [IndieLogin](https://indielogin.com/) makes sense.

-### Receive incoming items and add to queue

-This already works, but the naïve `data.json` approach is not scalable.
-The inbox URL should quickly and generously accept all incoming items to an append-only queue, which is then parsed asynchronously by a separate process.

-### Miscellaneous

-- Add "received at" metadata to incoming items

 ## Acknowledgements